ultravioletrs/cube-docs/docs/api/models.md

 When using Ollama as a backend, models are referenced by their Ollama identifiers (e.g. `tinyllama:1.1b`, `starcoder2:3b`).

-Models must be pulled into Ollama before they appear in Cube AI.
+Models must be pulled into Ollama by a superadmin before they appear in Cube AI.

 ### vLLM

-When using vLLM, models correspond to server-side model deployments configured by the operator.
+When using vLLM, models correspond to server-side model deployments configured by a superadmin.

 Model availability depends on the vLLM runtime configuration.